 At most important is to configure actual CDN server.
 Here you may select server depending on your expectations and resources available.

 What do you want to see more or less in this weekly newsletter?
-Are there anything you would like to share or provide feedback?
+Is there anything you would like to share or provide feedback?

 This would mean a lot to me to hear your thoughts.